-At first glance, the location of Threadbare is very unassuming.
-From outside, it looks like a warehouse.
-However, when you make your way upstairs into the tasting room, you'll find a super cozy, very inviting space with a bar, dining tables, and lots and lots of bottled cider.
-I'm a big fan of Threadbare's brand and packaging design!
+At first glance, the location of Threadbare Cider House & Meadery in Troy Hill is very unassuming.
+From outside, it just looks like an average warehouse.
+However, when you make your way upstairs into the tasting room, you'll find a cozy, inviting space with a well-designed bar, dining tables, and an abundance of bottled cider.
+Take note of the brand packaging and design.
+It's well-done.

 My order recommendations: